|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 a) Liquid sodium cooled FNRs are inherently unsuitable for marine applications;

-b) The liquid sodium pool of a FNR must be located above the highest possible future water level.
-This requirement makes FNRs unsuitable for siting on river flood plains or on the edge of large water bodies that might be subject to future tsunamis or sea level rise;
+b) The liquid sodium pool of a FNR must be located above the highest possible future flood water level.
+This requirement makes FNRs unsuitable for siting on river flood plains or on the edge of large water bodies that might be subject to future earthquakes, tsunamis or sea level rise;

 e) Due to the required separation from large water bodies FNRs usually reject surplus heat to the environment by air cooling or by evaporation of smaller amounts of water rather than by direct water cooling.